tuarua/Swift-IOS-ANE/README.md

 ### Modifications to the AIR SDK

-For iOS we need some additions to the AIRSDK.
+We need some additions to the AIRSDK.
 Copy the files from **AIRSDK_additions** into the corresponding folders in your AIRSDK.

 adt.jar is from AIR32 with 2 fixes applied.